 Landlords who have become successful at what they do have honed their skills to detect and call their tenants out on nonsense and excuses.
 Why are they late on rent?
 Oh, their cat died and they had to spend a ton of money for extravagant pet funeral services?
 Yeah, right.
 A successful landlord will be able to spot falsities, as well as being able to come to terms with the fact that money changes people in crazy ways.
 The lack of funds or a sloppy excuse as to why the walls are busted can put a damper on any landlord’s day, but a truly successful landlord will spot it all from a mile away.

 The number one trait all landlords must have is patience.
 This skill can be developed over time, but generally, if a person is naturally an impatient person, being a landlord isn’t the job for them.
 Among the excuses, the stress of repairs and paperwork, and sometimes the nasty eviction processes, there is the need for patience.
 If a landlord can’t be patient, they’ll pull their hair out trying to run their rentals.

 With all this being said, taking on the role of landlord isn’t a bad gig.
 Real estate markets are fluctuating so much that having a rental can mean the difference between making the mortgage payment or not.
-Any aspiring landlord’s best bet is to discuss their options with a real estate attorney, and maybe a real estate coach, as well as utilizing these skills before the screening process, and after moving in the new tenants.
+Any aspiring landlord’s best bet is to discuss their options with a real estate attorney, and maybe a Real Estate Investing Mentor, as well as utilizing these skills before the screening process, and after moving in the new tenants.
 One of the real estate coaches I recommend is Peter Harris.